primaryNK/FlyArena/CONTRIBUTING.md

 - Check that no private files or credentials are included.
 - Explain what changed and why.
 - Explain how the change was tested.
+- Complete the CLA Assistant signing process when requested on the Pull Request.

 See `LICENSE_GUIDE_KO.md` and `PERMISSION_REQUESTS.md` for the project's distribution and derivative-work rules.